-- Develop a personal relationship with your advisor. - Assume responsibility in consultation with your advisor for being knowledgeable about degree requirements and your progress toward completion of a degree. - Meet with your academic advisor during the semester and especially at registration time. - Gather all relevant decision-making information regarding career and/or academic decisions. - Provide your advisor with current information about your needs and interests. - Attend classes and be actively involved in the learning process. - Use campus resources for your intellectual, personal, and spiritual growth.
+- Develop a personal relationship with your academic and faculty advisors. - Assume responsibility in consultation with your advisor for being knowledgeable about degree requirements and your progress toward completion of a degree. - Complete your four-year graduation plan in Student Planning before the end of your first year. - Meet with your advisors during the semester and especially at registration time. - Gather all relevant decision-making information regarding career and/or academic decisions. - Provide your advisors with current information about your needs and interests. - Attend classes and be actively involved in the learning process. - Use campus resources for your intellectual, personal, and spiritual growth.